-In January-February 2025, the current account deficit widened.
+In the first quarter of 2025, the current account deficit widened.

-In January-February 2025, the current account deficit increased y-o-y, due to a deterioration in the secondary income account and in the balance of services, which was offset to a degree by an improvement in the balance of goods and to a lesser extent, in the primary income balance.
+In the first quarter of 2025, the current account deficit increased y-o-y, due to a deterioration in the secondary income account and in the goods and services balances, which was partly offset by an improvement in the primary income balance.